NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 ### Configuring Conda

 At the moment the `config` subcommand is not implemented in `mamba`.
 This means that when you want to configure your mamba or conda installation you still need to rely on `conda`.

 As a last step we will set up the default channels (from where packages will be searched for and downloaded if no channel is specified):

 ```
-conda config --add channels defaults
 conda config --add channels bioconda
 conda config --add channels conda-forge
 ```